StatisticalReinforcementLearningLab/HeartstepsV1Code/README.md

 ## Mounting M+Box

-The project's remote M+Box share can be accessed as though it were part of your local file system using the WebDAV protocol.
+Mounting via [WebDAV](http://community.box.com/t5/Managing-Your-Content/Does-Box-support-WebDAV/ta-p/310) allows you to access remote content stored on M+Box as though it were part of your local filesystem.

 1. From your [M+Box account settings](https://umich.app.box.com/settings/account), set up an external password.
-You will use this password and your primary M+Box email address (also found in settings) as your credentials to access or "mount" M+Box content.
+You will use this password and your primary M+Box email address (also found in settings) as the credentials to mount access M+Box content.
 2. Follow the system-specific instructions below.

 ### Mac